How to get broadband with free installation

 If you are looking to save money by avoiding any installation, delivery or set-up costs, make sure you check the details of the whole package before leaping at the first one you find offering free installation.
 Broadband providers are renowned for creating packages with very complex pricing systems.
 Some may charge upfront costs yet equally offer an excellent free gift in the form of shopping vouchers, for example, whereas another provider may offer free installation but no vouchers.

-Installation costs can also sometimes vary depending on what type of broadband you choose, whether you just want standard ADSL broadband, a fast fibre connection, or fibre to the premises (also known as FTTP, or sometimes FTTH), which offers extremely high speeds but will require specialist installation.
+Installation costs can also sometimes vary depending on what type of broadband you choose, whether you just want standard ADSL broadband, a fast fibre connection, or full fibre (also known as FTTP, or sometimes FTTH), which offers extremely high speeds but will require special installation.

 To get the best deal overall, it’s really worth paying attention to every aspect of the package and know exactly what you need to pay for, how long you have to pay for, and whether there are any extras or freebies thrown in.
 Only then can you evaluate the true cost of each package.
 The easiest way to do this is to take a look at our broadband comparison pages where you can use the straightforward filters to find the latest deals offering the best value.